Karthik-Mekala/ETASSFSCS/README.md

 ## Note :
 For KGC, managing all owners, users, and available files in the database or cloud can be challenging.
 Hence, the cloud page provides a solution where KGC can see all necessary details in one place instead of accessing the database or cloud repeatedly.
-The cloud restricts users and owners from obtaining unauthorized access to information, such as passwords, by only displaying essential details.
+The cloud restricts users and owners from obtaining unauthorized access to information, such as passwords, by only displaying essential details even if they know cloud login credentials.

 #### ***I. Cloud Login Page*** :
 <img src="https://github.com/Karthik-Mekala/ETASSFSCS/blob/main/screenshots/cloud.png" alt="cloud.png">